grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - `prometheus_rules_namespace`
 - `prometheus_rules`

-## Mimir blocks storage - What to do when things to wrong
+## Fire blocks storage - What to do when things to wrong

 ## Recovering from a potential data loss incident